BANKING LICENSE. EUROPEAN (EU/EEA) BANK LICENSING. SPECIALISED BANK

 The reasons why Lithuania is one of the top banking jurisdictions in EU/EEA:

-– Direct access to EU/EEA financial markets.
+Direct access to all EU/EEA banking and financial markets.

-– Startup visa.
+Start-up visa.
 Special visas for the citizens of non-EU/EEA countries running innovative businesses in Lithuania.